 - one avocado

-- roast potatoes (potatoes, olive oil, pink salt)
+- roast potatoes (potatoes, olive oil, Himalayan pink salt)

-- For the Dressing: mix 1-2 tablespoons of soy-free vegan mayonnaise with 1-2 tablespoons of apple cider vinegar, and 1/2 tablespoon maple syrup – depending on your taste preferences
+- For the Dressing: mix 1-2 tablespoons of a cage-free egg avocado oil mayo (or your best equivalent!) or soy-free vegan mayonnaise with 1-2 tablespoons of apple cider vinegar, and 1/2 tablespoon maple syrup – depending on your taste preferences

 - Optional: splash of lemon juice, sprinkle of smoked paprika